ADMINISTRATIVE / REGULATORY LAW DEFINITION

-Federal, state and local agencies are granted their powers through Constitution or statutes.
+Federal, state, and local agencies are granted their powers through the Constitution or statutes.
 These agencies promulgate complex rules and regulations to execute this delegated authority.
 Administrative and regulatory attorneys assist individuals or corporations in understanding and complying with these legal requirements.
 Or under more limited circumstances, administrative and regulatory attorneys may assist a client in challenging a government action.
-Therefore, the broad classification of administrative and regulatory law often encompasses government regulation, legislation, rulemaking and adjudication.
+Therefore, the broad classification of administrative and regulatory law often encompasses government regulation, legislation, rulemaking, and adjudication.

 Jonathan M. Anderson, Partner